 Students expecting to graduate must file an application for graduation.
-The application should be filed the semester proceeding the semester he/she intends to graduate.
+The application should be filed the semester preceding the semester in which he/she intends to graduate.
 The student should be within 30 hours of completion of the required hours for graduation.
 The deadline for filing graduation applications is printed each semester in the schedule of courses.
-Prior to applying for graduation, the student should review his/her academic records with an academic advisor to determine if he/she is eligible to apply for graduation.
-An application, with instructions for completion, can be obtained from the Office of the University Registrar or the office of the faculty chair in the respective major department in which the student is enrolled.
+Prior to applying for graduation, the student should review his/her academic records with an academic advisor to determine whether or not he/she is eligible to apply for graduation.
+A degree audit, available online through the student's web account, matches completed coursework against listed degree requirements and provides an objective overview of graduation readiness.
+An application with instructions for completion can be obtained from the Office of the University Registrar or the office of the faculty chair in the major department in which the student is enrolled.